-- 78. NPPF, Para 185, sub-paragraph (b) states that "To protect and enhance biodiversity and geodiversity, plans should: identify and pursue opportunities for securing measurable net gains for biodiversity."
-The Local Plan Policy PP33 Biodiversity and geodiversity sets out policy requirements for the protection and where possible, a net gain in biodiversity. - 79.
-PP33 (1) requires that; Proposals for development that affects biodiversity... "c) seek opportunities to enhance biodiversity through the restoration, improvement or creation of habitats and/or ecological networks." - 80.
+- 83. NPPF, Para 185, sub-paragraph (b) states that "To protect and enhance biodiversity and geodiversity, plans should: identify and pursue opportunities for securing measurable net gains for biodiversity."
+The Local Plan Policy PP33 Biodiversity and geodiversity sets out policy requirements for the protection and where possible, a net gain in biodiversity. - 84.
+PP33 (1) requires that; Proposals for development that affects biodiversity... "c) seek opportunities to enhance biodiversity through the restoration, improvement or creation of habitats and/or ecological networks." - 85.
 In this location of Poole Harbour which is within the SSSI, SPA and Ramsar Site; Natural England have commented that the particular location of the application site is not of great sensitivity; due to the lack of protected bird species and the lack of mudflats around the ferry terminal which they use for feeding and foraging.
-The proposed vertipools mitigation to encourage marine life on the new sheet piled wall of the scheme would be a positive addition to the scheme and are supported in accordance with PP33. - 81.
+The proposed vertipools mitigation to encourage marine life on the new sheet piled wall of the scheme would be a positive addition to the scheme and are supported in accordance with PP33.
+A vertipool is a vertical artificial rock pool that creates new wildlife habitats when fitted on marine infrastructure; i.e. sea walls, timber groynes, sheet pilling. - 86.
 Biodiversity net gain is a way of creating and improving biodiversity by requiring development to have a positive impact ('net gain') on biodiversity.
 In England, Biodiversity Net Gain (BNG) is required under a statutory framework introduced by Schedule 7A of the Town and Country Planning Act 1990.
 This statutory framework is referred to as 'biodiversity net gain' in Planning Practice Guidance to distinguish it from other or more general biodiversity gains.
-BNG came into effect on the 14th of February 2024 for major applications and for smaller applications it came into effect on the 2nd of April 2024. - 82.
+BNG came into effect on the 14th of February 2024 for major applications and for smaller applications it came into effect on the 2nd of April 2024. - 87.
 Under the statutory framework for biodiversity net gain (BNG), subject to some exceptions, every grant of planning permission is deemed to have been granted subject to the condition that the biodiversity gain objective is met ("the biodiversity gain condition").

-The biodiversity gain objective is a minimum of a 10% gain as measured against the predevelopment biodiversity value of the on-site habitat for the development.
+The biodiversity gain objective is a minimum of a 10% gain as measured against the pre-development biodiversity value of the on-site habitat for the development.
 This increase can be achieved in strict accordance with the BNG Hierarchy.